vulkomilev/oumi/docs/resources/datasets/data_formats.md

 ## Examples

 Let's looks at some examples of how these formats look in practice.
+You can further directly inspect small _sample_ datasets in these formats available [here](https://github.com/oumi-ai/oumi/tree/main/data/dataset_examples).

 ### Multi-turn with System Message